joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/10/27/us/politics/kamala-harris-philadelphia-voters.html

 **Lloyd: Jameis Winston's performance, Browns' win a reminder of what could've been this year**\
-`Upset of the Ravens showed it wasn't the line, the receivers or the play calling.
+`An upset of the Ravens showed it wasn't the line, the receivers or the play calling.
 It was the quarterback.
 It was always the quarterback.`\
 https://nytimes.com/athletic/5877620/2024/10/27/browns-ravens-jameis-winston-deshaun-watson-cleveland/

 **Kirk Cousins puts Falcons in NFC South driver's seat, but they have a lot of work to do**\